CLSherrod/crm-markdown/README.md

 - **Templates for contacts, companies, communication logs, and monthly reviews**
 - **Example data you can delete or adapt**
 - **A local validation script for note properties and reminder safety**
+- **AI review queue for imported and AI-generated contacts**
+- **Relationship Health, Scheduled Next Steps, Inbox, and By Company views**
+- **AI agent profiles for Codex, Claude, Gemini, local models, Ollama, and Open WebUI**
+- **Provider installation instructions and a capability matrix**
+- **A privacy redaction utility that creates sanitized copies without overwriting originals**
+- **Weekly and monthly relationship review templates**
+- **Skill references, evaluation cases, and synchronization checks**

+## AI-Assisted Workflow

+Use AI as a careful assistant, not an autonomous sales system:

+1. Redact or minimize private information when possible.
+2. Ask AI to produce a proposed contact, task list, or message.
+3. Save imported or AI-generated contacts with `status: "review"`.
+4. Confirm facts, ownership, consent, and dates yourself.
+5. Change the record to `active` only after review.

+Start with `AI Workflows.md`, then see `Provider Installation.md` for setup with OpenAI/Codex, Claude, Gemini, Ollama, and Open WebUI.

 ## Privacy and Backups